TechMantra/Not/README.md

 ### From Source
 Clone the repo and launch the Not.xcodeproj.
 Then build and Enjoy.

+## TODO
+* Add Streaming support.
+The output of a command execution should be streamed.
+* Add colors support.
+The colors somehow disappear.
+Weird
+* Move from a command line project to an app.
+So it can have an installer and more control over the notifications.

 ## Contributing
 Every contribution is welcome.